tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/快速入门/快速创建应用模板_intl_en.md

 ## Overview
-This document describes how to quickly create, configure, and deploy a web framework application in Tencent Cloud through Serverless Framework.
+This document describes how to create, configure, and deploy a web framework application in Tencent Cloud through Serverless Framework.

 ## Prerequisites